Canyons to Coast Adventure in Sardinia

 Wild coasteering and refreshing swims

 Today you'll explore the coast from a completely new perspective: venturing along cliffs and rock faces, crossing caves and underground tunnels, and jumping into the crystal-clear waters of the Mediterranean.
-During this thrilling coasteering adventure, you'll have the opportunity to jump into the sea from various heights, including an eight-metre option.
-There will be some swimming time with optional snorkelling too, and you'll end the day with a quick visit to the enormous cave of Biddiriscottai, followed by a short climb (via ferrata) up to the panoramic road above the cliffs, from where you'll walk back to your campsite.
+During this thrilling coasteering adventure, you'll have the opportunity to jump into the sea from various heights, including an eight-metre option!
+There will be some swimming time with optional snorkelling too, and you'll end the day with a quick visit to the enormous cave of Biddiriscottai.
+When it’s over, your boat ride back to the port is the perfect way to soak in the last views of this wild, rugged coastline.

 Day 6